anatol/booster/docs/manpage.md

 Booster goes over this directory recursively and adds/removes the modules to the image.
 Minus sign can be used with the directories.

 Star symbol `*` is a shortcut for "all modules", it can be used to add all modules or remove all modules from the image.

+Next booster moves to `modules_force_load` option that consists of module names to load at the boot time.
+All these modules are also added to the image.

 At the final step booster computes dependency graph between modules and all required dependencies.
 For example if a user manually added `ext4` and kernel build system says `ext` module requires `mbcache` and `jbd2` then both